DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230605-fedstate.md

 1. The external access method of the federation MongoDB instance: Vip0:NodePort0, Vip1:NodePort1...
 2. East-west traffic and service discovery between MongoDB services in each member cluster are used to correspond to the NodePort method corresponding to the VIP+service of the cluster.
-3. In addition to supporting the creation and updating of federation MongoDB replica sets, etc., you can also directly use the data plane operator to create and manage MongoDB clusters in single-cluster mode.
+3. In addition to supporting the creation and updating of federation MongoDB replica sets, you can also directly use the data plane operator to create and manage MongoDB clusters in single-cluster mode.
 4. According to the characteristics of different middleware, nodes with different roles are deployed in different clusters to ensure the high availability requirements of middleware.
 5. Support manual adjustment of cluster scale to complete expansion and contraction capabilities.
-6. Support fault migration based on Karmada and custom migration strategies.
+6. Support fault migration based on Karmada and custom migration policies.
 7. Support monitoring in Prometheus mode to collect metrics data of MongoDB nodes.
-8. Custom configuration files can be set according to needs to set various configuration items supported by MongoDB.
+8. Custom configuration files can be set according to needs to set various configmaps supported by MongoDB.
 9. Support MongoDB cluster authentication to authenticate client connections.
 10. Support CSI storage to persist middleware data.
 11. Support the topology of MongoDB clusters, and clearly observe the running status of each MongoDB node.